fatcookies/lafortuna-wav-lib/README.md

 2. Use [stereo.sh](stereo.sh) in a directory containg audtio to convert the sound to a STEREO recording with an 8KHz sample rate.

-3. Use audio editing software (windows sound recorder/audacity etc) to convert audio to PCM 8-bit unsigned samples at 8KHz sample rate.
+3. Use audio editing software (windows sound recorder/audacity etc) to convert audio to unsigned 8 bit PCM at a sample rate of either 8kHz for stereo or 16kHz for mono.

 ### How to use